aerospike/act/README.md

-The first step of the test is to prepare storage devices by first cleaning them (writing zeros everywhere) and then "salting" them (writing random data everywhere).
+The first step of the test is to prepare storage devices by first cleaning them (writing zeros everywhere) and then "salting" them (writing random data everywhere) with actprep.

-The actprep program cleans and salts a device.  actprep takes a device name as its only command-line parameter.
+actprep takes a device name as its only command-line parameter.
 For a typical 240GB SSD, actprep takes a little over an hour to run.

-For example, to clean and salt device /dev/sdc: (over-provisioned using hdparm)
+For example, to clean and salt the device /dev/sdc: (over-provisioned using hdparm)
 ```
         $ sudo ./actprep /dev/sdc
 ```